DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

 plug-ins directory ( `%AppData%\McNeel\Rhinoceros\8.0\Plug-ins\PythonPlugIns`
 on Windows or
 `~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns`
 on macOS).
-Inside that folder create a `dev` subdirectory and copy the contents of `src/RhinoToSlicer/` into it.
+Copy the contents of `src/RhinoToSlicer/` directly into that folder.
 Launch Rhino, enable the plug-in if necessary, and run the `SendToPrusa` command once to store the PrusaSlicer path.

 ## Usage